pgodsalve/Dr-Chris-Godsalve/README.md

 ## More on Chris, by Beatrice

-hris was adopted as a baby.
+Chris was adopted as a baby.
 Slow to develop during the first months, he made up for this, teaching himself to read by the age of 3 and eagerly anticipating the visits from the mobile library.
 Very disorientated and withdrawn at the start of his schooling, concerned teachers were relieved to see a change in him, standing up to a bully and making friends, and occasionally sneaking past his father’s house to buy treats with his dinner money!
 Despite suffering from asthma severe eczema, Chris would be outside in all weathers, working hard with his father, the skin on his hands sometimes raw.
 He took on the walking of his mother’s aggressive dog Cesar and often got injured in the middle of dog fights.
 It was hard for Chris to control him, but Chris never gave up and even entered him into the occasional dog show!

 There was very little income after his father’s stroke.
 Clothes and accessories in fashion were too expensive for him, including and Afghan coat which he coveted.
 Undeterred, Chris drew on his own artistic creativity for a ‘punk’ style.
 Growing up fast, Chris was never too grand to help old ladies cross the street.